-I work both short and long term.
-My preference is to work at the depth necessary for lasting change.
+I work both short and long term, preferring to work at the depth necessary for lasting change.
 I am happy to work with people at all ages and stages of life and development.

 I believe that establishing a good working relationship is essential to successful counselling so